learnbin.net nav logo

 Work is defined as the action done on an object that causes a displacement of that object.

-For an example think about a box sitting on the floor.
+For example think about a box sitting on the floor.
 If you push that box (apply a force on the object) the box will start to move (slide on the floor) and it will be displaced from its original location.
 That action can be explained as you have done work on that box.

 To calculate work below equation is used.